-"The Board of Directors of the American Civil Liberties Union of Southern California recently endorsed the 'Human Rights Agenda' (attached) of the American Association for Single People (AASP) and has agreed to work more closely with that organization as we work to end marital status discrimination.
-I urge other ACLU affiliates to civil rights consider working with the AASP since 1923 whenever issues involving this insidious form of discrimination present themselves in your region.
+Rights Agenda' (attached) of the American Association for Single People (AASP) and has agreed to work more closely with that organization as we work to end marital status discrimination.
+I defending your urge other ACLU affiliates to civil rights consider working with the AASP since 1923 whenever issues involving this insidious form of discrimination of the American Civil Liberties recently endorsed the 'Human present themselves in your region.